 Boiler not working?
 Here’s what to do if yours breaks down

 - Is the boiler switched off?
-(We know, it sounds silly – but engineers do often get called out to see boilers that aren’t turned on at the mains!)
+(It might sound obvious – but engineers do sometimes get called out to boilers that aren’t turned on at the mains.)

-- Has there been a power outage?
-(If so, read our guide to what to do in a power cut.)
+- Has there been a power cut?
+(If so, read the power cut section on our emergencies page.)

 - Are you late paying your gas and/or electricity bills?

 If the answer to all of the above is ‘no’, then keep reading.
-We’ll run through some everyday boiler problems, how to fix them, and when to call a professional.
-Let’s get your heating up and running again!
+We’ll go through some everyday boiler problems, how to fix them, and when to call a professional.

 In a hurry?
-Watch our Senior Engineer Rich Laniyan talk through the most common boiler problems and how to fix them in under 3 minutes:
+Watch our Senior Engineer Rich Laniyan talk through the most common boiler problems and how to fix them – all in under 3 minutes: